PalMuc/2Tethya_genomes/06-FINAL_Assemblies/readme.md

 The fasta assembly has 244 sequences for a total of 86Mb.
 The protein fasta file has 22,779 proteins.
 The GFF file contains 22,779 gene models.

+BUSCO summary stats can be found in the respective files.